We love Bull's Blood beet microgreens. Look at the color of those microgreens in the cover photo, as well as in the photograph below.

 Removing Bulls' Blood Beets From The Blackout

 In the example shown herein, the tray of beet microgreens stayed in the blackout for 5-days.
-When the plants reach this stage (see photo below), regardless of how many days have passed, it's time to place the beets under a light.
+When the plants reach this stage (see photo below), it’s time to place the beets under a light regardless of how many days have passed.

-When the beet plants reach this stage of growth, it's time to remove them from the blackout.
+When the beet plants reach this growth stage, they must be removed from the blackout.

 Yes, they look crunched and twisted at this point.
 But the plants will straighten out once they receive light.